torvalds/linux/Documentation/mm/unevictable-lru.rst

 Introduction
 ============

-This document describes the Linux memory manager's "Unevictable LRU" infrastructure and the use of this to manage several types of "unevictable" folios.
+This document describes the GNU/Linux memory manager's "Unevictable LRU" infrastructure and the use of this to manage several types of "unevictable" folios.